jgwentworth92/TreeGenChat-RAPTOR-based-Retrieval-Augmented-Generation/README.md

-# RAG Application Documentation
+# TreenGenChat Application Documentation

 ## Overview

-The RAG (Retrieval-Augmented Generation) Application is a comprehensive system designed to leverage the power of FastAPI, PostgreSQL, and vector database technologies for efficient document processing, retrieval, and conversational interfaces.
-The application provides a robust API for document upload, retrieval, and conversation management, facilitating advanced text analysis and interaction capabilities.
+TreenGenChat, powered by the Retrieval-Augmented Generation (RAG) framework, is a pioneering system designed to enhance document processing, retrieval, and conversational interfaces through the integration of FastAPI, PostgreSQL, and vector database technologies.
+This application leverages the novel RAPTOR methodology—Recursive Abstractive Processing for Tree-Organized Retrieval—to surpass traditional limitations by facilitating holistic understanding and processing of documents.
+TreenGenChat provides an advanced API for document upload, retrieval, conversation management, and interactive applications, setting a new benchmark in text analysis and interaction capabilities.

 ## Key Features

-- **Document Upload and Processing**: Supports uploading and processing documents in PDF format, incorporating them into the system for future retrieval and analysis.
+- **Document Upload and Processing**: Support for PDF document uploads, with processing and integration for future retrieval and analysis.
-- **Document Retrieval**: Enables querying of documents by IDs, allowing for efficient data retrieval.
-- **Conversational Interface**: Facilitates the creation and management of conversations, along with quick response generation for interactive applications.
-- **Advanced Text Analysis**: Utilizes vector databases for semantic search and retrieval, enhancing the application's ability to understand and process natural language queries.
+- **Advanced Document Retrieval**: Utilizes the RAPTOR approach for semantic search and retrieval across documents, employing recursive summaries for enhanced understanding.
+- **Conversational Interface**: Manages conversations with rapid response generation, underpinned by RAPTOR's tree-organized retrieval for depth and accuracy.
+- **Streamlit Frontend**: A user-friendly interface for interaction with TreenGenChat's features, including document management and conversation processing.
+- **Scalable Infrastructure**: Leveraging Docker, FastAPI, and PostgreSQL for a robust and scalable application framework.

 ## Getting Started

 ### Environment Setup

-The application requires specific environment variables for its operation, including configurations for Auth0, database URLs, and API keys.
-These variables should be defined in a `.env` file at the root of the project:
+Environment variables are crucial for configuring TreenGenChat, including Auth0 settings, database URLs, and API keys.
+These should be specified in a `.env` file located at the project's root:

 ```ini
 # .env example configuration